AgostinoNickl/clipedia/README.md

 # CLIPedia (Mathematica Code)

-This repository contains the full Mathematica code for reproducing inference results from pre-processed corpus and pre-trained model, as well as a manual in notebook form and special functions to help building a CLIPedia from Wikipedia dumps.
+This repository contains the complete Mathematica code for reproducing CLIPedia inference results using a pre-processed corpus and a pre-trained model.
-It is released in tandem with the following paper:
+It also includes a notebook manual and specialized functions to support building a CLIPedia from Wikipedia dumps.
+This repository is released alongside the following paper:
 > **Nickl, Agostino.
 “Navigating CLIPedia: Architectonic Instruments for Querying and Questing a Latent Encyclopedia.”
 Frontiers of Architectural Research, forthcoming.**

 ---